JPrevost/docs_testing/docs/index.md

 TIMDEX is a free discovery API into collections at MIT Libraries.

-This site provides examples, tutorials, and reference documentation.
+This documentation site provides tutorials, guides, reference documentation, and technical overviews.

 If you have any questions, please reach out via timdex@mit.edu!